Are you looking for information on the best beaches in Key West, Florida? You’ve come to the right place!

 There are all the facilities you would expect, including a cafe, grills and picnic tables.
 The entrance fee to the park costs $6 and parking is free.

 If you want to see beaches in Key West at their most authentic then this is the one for you.
+Make sure to put this on your list when doing a Florida Keys Road Trip!

 The largest of all Key West beaches, and with half a mile of soft sand, Smathers Beach is the one to go to if you like lively, fun-filled beaches.
+Don’t forget to check out our list of the Best Florida Keys Beaches for some more ideas of places to visit!

 It’s a popular beach and is located on the south side of the island on South Roosevelt Boulevard.
 Smathers is a great beach for families, with clear and calm waters.
 And young people love it for its volleyball nets.
 It’s a beach where you can do pretty much everything- swimming, snorkeling, kayaking, parasailing, sunbathing, and beach volleyball.
 There are also plenty of food vendors.